Okayama Prefecture | Travel Guide

 Kurashiki is a historic city located in western Okayama Prefecture.
 The old merchant quarter contains many fine examples of 17th-century wooden warehouses painted white with traditional black tiles.
 There is a Japanese castle in Okayama, and art island Inujima.

-The Great Seto Bridge was completed in 1988, linking the islands of Honshu and Shikoku in Japan.
-It is part of the largest suspension bridge in the world, and the longest 2-tier bridge in the world.
+The Great Seto Bridge links the islands of Honshu and Shikoku.
+It is one of the largest bridges in the world, and even visible from space!
+There are some points of interest near the bridge.